-The Panasonic EW-DJ10-A the most compact cordless flosser on the market.
+The Panasonic EW-DJ10 the most compact cordless flosser on the market.

 With its strong focus on portability, this flosser seems like the obvious choice for anyone wanting to floss on the go.

 But just how good is the EW-DJ10-A?
-We take a look in this Panasonic EW-DJ10-A review.
+We take a look in this Panasonic EW-DJ10 review.

 Panasonic – the company

 Panasonic make a huge range of electrical items.
-They do not specialise in water flossers or oral health products like Waterpik.
+They do not specialize in water flossers or oral health products like Waterpik.
 The Panasonic brand was once synonymous with quality.
 However, their image has become tarnished recently.
 Especially regarding customer service.
-This is something to bear in mind when considering the EW-DJ10-A. Reviews on Amazon frequently mention frustration at how the company has responded to complaints and as a whole, Panasonic only scores 2.5 on Trust Pilot.
+This is something to bear in mind when considering the EW-DJ10.
+Reviews on Amazon frequently mention frustration at how the company has responded to complaints and as a whole, Panasonic only scores poorly on Trust Pilot.

 The compactness of the EW-DJ10-A is its winning feature.
 Panasonic has cut the size down by cleverly designing the reservoir as a carry case.
 This means the unit collapses to half its original size – making it the smallest cordless water flosser you can get.
 Even the tip is tucked safely inside the unit so everything you need to floss with is bundled away neatly.

-The EW-DJ10-A is powered by removable AA batteries.
+The EW-DJ10 is powered by removable AA batteries.
 The benefit here is that its lifespan is not limited by the lifespan of an internal battery.
 Many portable water flossers have internal batteries that degrade over time meaning the whole unit has to be thrown away.
-AND if you are an international traveller units with internal batteries have to be recharged on specific voltages.
-With AA batteries as its power source, the EW-DJ10-A is truly portable.
+And if you are an international traveler, units with internal batteries have to be recharged on specific voltages.
+With AA batteries as its power source, the EW-DJ10 is truly portable.

 Once in place, the nozzle can be rotated to help you aim it at different parts of the mouth.

 The nozzle is not made of clear plastic.
 This means you cannot see any build-up of grime inside it.
-Therefore you must take extra care to clean the tip after use.
-You also need to make sure it is dry before storing it back in the unit to avoid mould developing.
+Therefore, you must take extra care to clean the tip after use.
+You also need to make sure it is dry before storing it back in the unit to avoid mold developing.

-- To begin using the Panasonic EW-DJ10-A make sure everyone around you is fully awake.
+- To begin using the Panasonic EW-DJ10 make sure everyone around you is fully awake.
 It’s loud for such a small beastie!